 Gradient, y-intercept, parallel and perpendicular lines, and plotting straight-line graphs.

 Linear functions connect algebra to visual patterns.
-The equation tells you how changes as changes, and the graph shows that relationship as a straight line.
+The equation tells you how y changes as x changes, and the graph shows that relationship as a straight line.

 In CSEC, graph questions may ask for gradient, intercepts, equations of lines, parallel or perpendicular lines, or graphical solutions to simultaneous equations.
 Do not only plot points; explain what the gradient and intercept mean.
 That helps with comprehension and reasoning marks.